PiCake314/Pie/README.md

 ## Philosophy
 <!-- This language aims to be unique, but it also should still feel familiar.
 Here are some of it's "features": -->
 - Pie aims to be unique yet feel familiar
-- Everything is an expression (null/unit/none type)
+- Everything is an expression (no null/unit/none type)
 - Bare-bones (if it doesn't need to be keyword, then it isn't + no operators)
 - Still quirky (different even if the difference is not good)
 <!-- can't have your ~~cake~~ Pie and eat it too! -->